Twitter (X) Login Setup Guide for Mobile App

 </dict>

-The Twitter configuration is already set up in your AndroidManifest.xml
+The Twitter configuration is already set up in your AndroidManifest.xml.
+Verify it contains:

 <activity